Academic Handbook Student Welfare Policies and Procedures

 Stage 1: Initial Support

-1. A member of SSD and/or Academic Advising will arrange and attend a meeting with the student and a member of the student’s faculty and/or their Academic Advisor to discuss the concern or disclosure raised and support available.
-The team supporting the student should include as a minimum both a member of professional services (SSD/Academic Advising) and a member of faculty to ensure a holistic and coordinated approach.
+1. A member of SSD and/or Academic Support will arrange and attend a meeting with the student and a member of the student’s faculty and/or their Academic Advisor to discuss the concern or disclosure raised and support available.
+The team supporting the student should include as a minimum both a member of professional services (SSD/AS) and a member of faculty to ensure a holistic and coordinated approach.
 It should be made clear to the student that the University has a duty of care to support students and to ensure that they are able to study.

 2. The team supporting the student shall have the discretion to implement a Support Plan, giving details of:

-1. Steps the student and the University should take, including any short-term support or reasonable adjustments agreed, in order to enable the student to continue to study without further difficulty or disruption.
+1. Steps the student and the University should take, including any short-term support or reasonable adjustments agreed, in order to enable the student to continue to study without further difficulty or disruption

-1. What will happen if the student does not agree or engage with the Support Plan e.g., this could result in their ability to study being further considered and their case being referred to Stage 2.
+2. What will happen if the student does not agree or engage with the Support Plan e.g., this could result in their ability to study being further considered and their case being referred to Stage 2.

 3. The team may recommend that the student receive a Learning Support Plan as set out in the Student Disability Policy.